 The difference in an enema vs supplanting is: the amount of liquid and the substance used.

 The goal of Supplanting is to put beneficial bacteria and yeast into your bowels -to stay.
 Supplanting is a lot simpler and faster than an enema.
-However, this is not something we do often.
-Ideally, the gut flora populates based on a good diet and customizes to your specific genetic make-up.
+But, this is not something we do often.
+Ideally, the gut flora populates based on a good diet and therefore customizes to your specific genetic make-up.

 However, when there are acute issues and an enema helps detox, it is important to also repopulate the gut.
 It is just an immune boost every once in a while.

 With enemas, we find it critical to take mineral supplements and Amino Acids.
 As you flush out your gut, good microbiota can come out along with the bad microbiota.
 When you orally taking these food supplements, we ensure our body replenishes with the “building blocks” needed to support recovery.

 The Case for an Implant/Supplant